Updated October 2019

 Update August 2018

 OBS is powerful open source software and if you want the most amount of flexibility it is probably the right choice for you.
-SLOBS is a version of OBS that is still normal OBS, but the company Streamlabs have added a new interface to make it easier to use as well as providing additional features like built-in chat, pre-designed themes for your stream, and facemasks.
-Another advantage SLOBS has over OBS is encoding is not only easier to set up but also higher quality in many cases.
+SLOBS is a version of OBS that is based off the original OBS, but the company Streamlabs have added a new interface to make it easier to use as well as providing additional features like built-in chat, pre-designed themes for your stream, and facemasks.

 One distinct advantage OBS has over SLOBS is its use of plugins as I will mention later in the article.
 Regardless of what you choose to use, you can go back and forth between them fairly easily.
 SLOBS will import your settings from OBS, but in many cases you will need to recreate your work in OBS if you do it in SLOBS first because it supports additional features by default.